PhotonQuantum/shuiyuan-archiver/README.md

 3. Paste the full URL of the article you want to download into the input box, select the location to save, and click "下载"(download).

+The article will be saved as "{page}.html".
+Note that when moving the archive, do not delete the "resources" folder.

+## Troubleshooting

+### Cannot paste text in the program

+Please use Ctrl+C and Ctrl+V to paste.

+### The program is frozen but the task manager shows it's still responding (Windows)

+If the program is frozen before you click the download button, the program has already started working in the background.
+You can wait for a while and then check the output folder to see if the article has been downloaded.

+### The program crashes and won't open (Windows)

+Please check your video card driver is up-to-date.
+Older or unsupported video card drivers may cause OpenGL engine to fail.

 ## License